THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 Professor Dorothy Burnham was born on March 22, 1915 in Brooklyn, New York to Frederick Burnham and Aletha Dowridge.
 She attended P.S. #11 and graduated from Girls High School in Brooklyn in 1932.
-Burnham majored in microbiology and received her B.S. degree from Brooklyn College in New York.
+Burnham received her B.S. degree in microbiology in 1936 from Brooklyn College in New York.

-Dorothy Burnham was interviewed by The HistoryMakers on November 15, 24, 2018.
+Burnham was interviewed by The HistoryMakers on November 15, 2018.